-The Headteacher and a member of the SLT monitors the effectiveness of this policy on a regular basis.
-This is reported to the governing body at regular intervals, and if necessary, makes recommendations for further improvements.
+The Headteacher and the SLT monitor the effectiveness of this policy on a regular basis.
+This is reported to the governing body at least once a term, and if necessary, make recommendations for further improvements.

-The school keeps a record of incidences of misbehaviour on CPOMS- the class teacher records minor classroom incidences.
-Incidences at lunchtime are closely communicated by the MTAs to the class teacher and senior teacher on lunch duty that day in the first instance and then to SLT member for that day.
+The school keeps a record of incidences of behaviour and communication on CPOMS- the class teacher records minor classroom incidences.
+Incidences at lunchtime are closely communicated by the MTAs to the class teacher or to SLT.
+ELSA TAs and the Pastoral Support Lead add all relevant information from their support.
+The pastoral team also have access to CPOMs in order for them to target individualised support to children and families at the point of need.